scikit-image/scikit-image/skimage/filters/rank/README.rst

 /--------------------------/
 \-------------------------- ...

-We compare cmorph.dilate to this histogram based method to show how computational costs increase with respect to image size or structuring element size.
+We compare grey.dilate to this histogram based method to show how computational costs increase with respect to image size or structuring element size.
 This implementation gives better results for large structuring elements.